1910 New Jersey gubernatorial election: Campaign

 After Wilson privately informed Harvey that, if the nomination were provided to him "on a silver platter," that he would have to give "serious consideration," Harvey and Smith began to actively work to secure his nomination.
 Wilson also began to position himself politically in anticipation of the general election campaign, attempting to shed his conservative reputation in order to attract progressive votes.
 However, Wilson sought to avoid association with radicals, and he privately reassured Smith that he would not challenge the existing state party machine, so long as the machine backed his policies and left him his choice of "measures and men."

 Wilson spent most of the summer attending to his university duties, while Harvey and Smith looked past 1910 toward a potential presidential campaign, setting up meetings with men of influence in national politics, including Henry Watterson, Roger Charles Sullivan, and Edward N. Hurley.
 On July 12, Wilson also met with county political bosses to secure their support for his nomination.
 The bosses were satisfied with Wilson's acquiescence on machine power but disappointed in his support for a local option on liquor regulation.
 (Opposition to liquor restrictions had long been a cornerstone of the New Jersey Democratic platform.)
 He declined to modify his position.
 Three days later, Wilson publicly denied that he was a candidate for the nomination but announced his willingness to be drafted.

 Having turned his attention to politics, Wilson expected the bosses to secure his nomination without contest.
 His chief obstacle in that regard was Frank S. Katzenbach, the mayor of Trenton and the 1907 nominee.
 Katzenbach had narrowly lost the election and remained popular with Democratic voters; a Trenton Times poll of Mercer County, where both candidates had long resided, returned an overwhelming majority for Katzenbach.
 When Katzenbach remained in the race through the summer, Wilson wrote to Harvey, "I do not understand this Katzenbach business at all."

 In addition to ambivalence from party faithful, Wilson faced active hostility from the state's organized labor movement given his past hostility.
-Wilson was initially received poorly by progressive elements in the state, especially the Jersey City "New Idea" men led by George L. Record, Mark Fagan, and Joseph Patrick Tumulty.
+Wilson was initially received poorly by progressive elements in the state, especially the Jersey City "New Idea" men led by George L. Record, Mark M. Fagan, and Joseph Patrick Tumulty.

 The popular opposition surprised and disappointed Wilson, who considered it a reversal of fortune from the popular support and insider opposition he had experienced as university president.
 Nevertheless, he maintained a strategy of public silence, avoiding any direct comment on controversial issues and relying on the machine to deliver his nomination.
 As the convention approached, progressives planned to vote for the strongest anti-Wilson option.